 Unfortunately, time is of the essence of alcohol treatment, and a waiting list only makes things get worse with time.

-The government does not provide enough personnel or funding for this treatment option, hence the delay.
+The government does not provide enough personnel or funding for this addiction treatment option, hence the delay.

-However, the number of people desperate for help keeps rising by the day, and the NHS services cannot help them all at the same time.
+However, the number of people desperate for help keeps rising by the day, and the NHS addiction treatment services cannot help them all at the same time.

 Additionally, these government-funded private residential clinics are hard to come by.

 It was much easier to get into such programmes in the past, but money to run them ran out.
-So nowadays, when seeking treatment from a free clinic, you will most likely get referred to community-based programmes instead.
+So nowadays, when seeking free substance abuse treatment facilities, you will most likely get referred to community-based programmes instead.

 A significant role to play

 With free clinics, you will have a much bigger role to play.
-This is the role of taking complete responsibility for your treatment throughout the process.
+This is the role of taking complete responsibility for your substance abuse treatment throughout the process.

 It will start with you contacting the clinic for the initial assessment.

-When the programme rolls out, you must commit to it every day and honour all the appointments.
+When the addiction treatment program rolls out, you must commit to it every day and honour all the appointments.